 A particular feature of the Priority Programme is the nationwide collaboration between its participating researchers.

 The DFG Senate may establish Priority Programmes when the coordinated support given to the area in question promises to produce particular scientific gain.
-The Senate convenes once a year to discuss initiatives to establish Priority Programmes proposed by researchers.
+The Senate convenes once a year to discuss proposals to establish Priority Programmes submitted by researchers.

 As a rule, Priority Programmes receive funding for a period of six years.
-If researchers are interested in collaborating on a Priority Programme, the DFG will invite them to submit the corresponding applications for research grants by a certain deadline.
+If researchers are interested in collaborating on a Priority Programme, the DFG will invite them to submit the corresponding project proposals by a certain deadline.

 The Priority Programmes aim to give clear impetus to the advancement of science and the humanities through coordinated multi-location funding for important new topics:

-- Supporting early career researchers involved in the projects
+- Supporting researchers in early career phases involved in the projects.

-- Having equality measures tailored to the Priority Programme
+- Having equity measures tailored to the Priority Programme.

 As a basic principle, researchers from all disciplines who work at a research institution in Germany or at a German research institution abroad who have completed their doctorate training are eligible.